Nothing is Rubbish

 1 and 2

-Nothing is Rubbish (2): Recycling
+Nothing is Rubbish (1): Wonderful Rubbish

 The material in this unit provides ideas for collective worships over several days, linked together under one theme.
 Some of the activities can be developed in lesson times to provide the core illustrative material for the next worship.
-The unit can also be linked with the 'Wonderful Rubbish' unit in this series.